Need an EPC in Campbell Park?

 Are All Listed Buildings Exempt From An EPC?

 All listed properties are exempt from needing an EPC.
 A listed building is one as being described in the database of Historic England as a listed building.
-The list can be found on the historic england website.
+The list is available on the historic england website.

 Can You Evict A Tenant Without An EPC?